Tuesday, December 30, 2014

 What I was seeing on my journey home was one of the less visible signs of privatisation: parts of the service being sub-contracted out.
 But we will probably all be seeing more visible signs – or not – soon, as Royal Mail has warned that daily postal deliveries may not be sustainable in the face of competition from other private companies.
 Curiously, the private company Royal Mail says it is most threatened by is Whistl (sic), the mono-vowelled re-branding of TNT Post UK, a wholly owned subsidiary of PostNL, operators of the Dutch postal service.
 TNT has long been a friend of the privatisers and most famously drove their trucks through the Wapping picket lines to distribute Murdoch’s newspapers during the 1986 strike.

 I am sure there is a perfectly good reason why Royal Mail’s biggest competitors were carrying out postal collections from rural post boxes on its behalf, but it seems a little strange to me.
 However, this is not the strangest thing about it: I was used to seeing postmen in their red-liveried Royal Mail vans, carrying out the last collection of the day from a string of post boxes attached to telegraph poles, embedded in hedgerows or, in one case, part of a garden wall – a very British image.
 And what strikes me as odd is that the forces of conservatism, the very people I would expect to uphold this idyllic scene, are prepared to forego it in pursuit of profit.
-However, this is all irrelevant now: despite the government’s assurances that privatisation would not affect the service, late afternoon collections from post boxes in my area have ended; if you want to catch the last post, you have got to get down to the post office.
+However, this is all irrelevant now: despite the government’s assurances that privatisation would not affect the service, it is becoming distinctly second class.
+Late afternoon collections from post boxes in my area have ended; if you want to catch the last post, you have got to get down to the post office.

 Saturday, November 29, 2014